zizzle6717/shoes-app/README.md

 This is a demo microservice with products, shoes, and reviews for sample data.

 ## Getting Started
-### Dev Environment w/ Docker

 1. Install Docker [https://www.docker.com/products/container-runtime]
 2. Clone the Repo [https://github.com/zizzle6717/shoes-app.git]
+3. Create a local .env file and verify node version with `npm run env:init`
+    * Update the newly created .env file with your local environment variables
-3. `npm install` in the root directory
+4. `npm install` in the root directory

+### Setup Dev Environment w/ Docker
-4. Install Postres and Redis locally
+5. Install Postres and Redis locally
 * Optionally use the included docker run scripts in the package.json
 * ie. In a separate terminal `npm run docker:run:redis`
 * ie. In another separate terminal `npm run docker:run:postgres`
-5. Create a local .env file `npm run copy:env`
-    * Update the newly created .env file with your local environment variables
 6. Startup Commands
     1. `npm run init` (This will generate documentations and populate the database with tables and a few records)
     2. `npm run build:watch` (watches files for changes and hot module reloads)